KiraCore/docs/Spec/iteration-0/order-book.md

 ]
 ```

-_NOTE: We should aim for no mare than 512B stored per each order book record, that implies that 2048 unique order books would occupy 1 MB of data that client side would have to digest._
+_NOTE: We should aim for no more than 512B stored per each order book record, that implies that 2048 unique order books would occupy 1 MB of data that client side would have to digest._